-The Douglass Cater Society of Junior Fellows offers students an opportunity to pursue independent research projects or internships that will enrich and deepen their educational experience at Washington College.
+The Douglass Cater Society offers Junior Fellows an opportunity to obtain grants to pursue independent research projects or internships that will enrich and deepen their educational experience at Washington College.

-As members of the Cater Society, students may request funding to help support the specific project or internship they wish to undertake.
+As members of the Cater Society, Junior Fellows may request funding to help support the specific project or internship they wish to undertake.
 The purpose of the funding proposal is to help the Advisory Council evaluate and prioritize requests for financial support so that the Society can support as many worthy projects as possible.
 In making your proposal, please estimate your financial needs conservatively, asking for no more than you really need so that your classmates may also have an opportunity to have their projects funded.